vkuskova/Interaction_Quantity/README.md

 provenance hash over function source plus configuration constants), and, where applicable, `check*.txt` (the pre-registered acceptance-check transcript).

-## NOTE — one artifact to copy before Step 1 is complete

-`results/baselines_validation/per_seed.csv` is **not included** in this
-archive: it is produced by the R `hierNet` path (via `rpy2`), which was not available in the environment that assembled the bundle.
-Copy that one file from the canonical results tree into `results/baselines_validation/` before running Step 1; `verify_tables.py` reports the baselines table as `SKIP` when the file is absent and checks it when present.
-Every other table and study verifies from the shipped artifacts as delivered.

 ## Step 1 — Verify